Product May Have Been Discontinued

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Purina Bella Natural Bites looks like an average dry product.
+Judging by its ingredients alone, Purina Bella Natural Bites dog food looks like an average dry product.

 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 45% for the overall product line.

 And a fat-to-protein ratio of about 60%.

 When you consider the protein-boosting effect of the soybean, corn gluten and canola meals that are listed in front of the chicken by-product meal, this looks like the profile of a dry product containing just a modest amount of meat.

 Has Purina Bella Natural Bites Dog Food Been Recalled?